Band-Passes and Long Virtual Knot Concordance: The Long Virtual Knot Concordance Group

 \emph{Observation:} The cobordism given in Figure \ref{fig_inverse} adds two components to the long virtual link diagram.
-To see this, begin constructing $L$ with some chosen crossing $x$ of $K$.
+To see this, begin constructing $L$ with some chosen crossing $z$ of $K$.
 Perform one of the two saddle moves on the red arcs.
-Then the number of components increases by 1.
-By symmetry, the endpoints of the other red arc for $x$ and $m(x)$ must now lie in the same component.
-Surgering along the second red arc thus also increases the number of components by 1.
-Proceed with crossings $y \ne x$ of $K$.
+By Figure \ref{fig_concordance}, a saddle move beginning with two arcs from the same component increases the number of components by one.
+By symmetry, the endpoints of the other red arc for $z$ and $m(z)$ must now lie in the same component.
+Surgering along the second red arc thus also increases the number of components by one.
+Proceed with crossings $y \ne z$ of $K$.

-\emph{Observation:} For each $x$, we can use detour moves to place $x$ near $m(x)$.
-Then the pair of crossings $x,m(x)$ can be removed with a Reidemeister II move.
+\emph{Observation:} For each $z$, the pair of crossings $z,m(z)$ of $L$ can be removed with a $\Omega 2$ move.
 All classical crossings of $L$ are annihilated in this way.

-Thus we observe that $L$ is equivalent to a long virtual link having no classical crossings.
+Thus $L$ is equivalent to a long virtual link having no classical crossings.
 It has $1$ as a component together with $2n$ disjoint circles, where $n$ is the number of classical crossings of $K$.
-Killing each of these disjoint circles gives a concordance to $1$, since $\#b -\#s+\#d=-2n+2n=0$. \end{proof}
+Kill each of these disjoint circles to obtain a cobordism to $1$.
+Since the Reeb graph is connected and $\#b -\#s+\#d=-2n+2n=0$, it is a concordance. \end{proof}